Return to Home Goto Next SectionThe Ft. Hancock web site has some oral histories.

 - ???

-When I first started this web site (1996?) a Jack Emry sent me the images shown in the link above.
+When I first started this web site (1996?), a Jack Emry sent me some images of himself doing technical inspections of Nike sites.
 I took one look and saw the ever present clipboard.
 Anger flooded through me remembering all the incompetent clueless nobodies that inspected us, carrying clipboards.
 I refused to post an image of anyone carrying a clipboard :-(( Evidently later, trained caring people, like apparently Jack Emry, carried on much more meaningful tests and inspections.
 I am unable to find Jack Emry, (he was a marine in WWII) to apologize. :-| From Ted Willes

 Just for the record, I wasn't exactly "visiting" when I went to other sites.
 While at Group HQ I was on the Operational Readiness Inspection Team, so I got to see all the sites in the SF Defense.
 They were not usually happy to have us stop by, however.
 It was often late at night and 15 minutes after we cleared the gate, there had better be a missile ready and a target tracked light. "